Current Projects

 Penetrative Terrestrial Radiation

 I've been very surprised how penetrative local terrestrial radioactive sources can be.
-For example Cobalt-60 gammas which can be found just about everywhere have energies up to 1.3 MeV and so can penetrate 10mm of lead.
-In all detector arrays designs either Geiger–Müller or Scintillator-Photomultiplier configurations, as this can cause a substantial number of false detections.
+For example natural Cobalt-60 gammas can have energies up to 1.3 MeV and so could penetrate upto 10mm of lead.
+In all detector array designs either Geiger–Müller or Scintillator-Photomultiplier configurations, this can cause a substantial number of false detections.
 This particularly becomes a problem of detectors with small surface areas (aperture).
 Consequently, it is recommended that radiation shielding be included in your design to reduce the problem and increase reliability.

 Compton Scattering